-Audio Curios: “Beautifully Built with a Fine Fend and Elusive Side Step”
+Audio Curios: “Beautifully Built with a Fine Fend and Elusive Sidestep”

-– By Gareth Watkins (Radio Collection Developer, Ngā Taonga Sound & Vision)
+By Gareth Watkins (Ngā Taonga Sound & Vision)

-Ngā Taonga Sound & Vision recently acquired an interview recorded in 1938/39 with All Black Trevor Berghan.
 The discs came from Trevor’s daughter Penelope Hansen and were recorded after the 1938 All Black tour of Australia.

-All Black Trevor Berghan, photo courtesy of Penelope Hansen.
+Trevor Berghan - All Black (photo courtesy of Penelope Hansen)

 The Dunedin broadcaster Iain Gallaway described Trevor Berghan as:

-“Beautifully built with a fine fend and elusive side step he was a brilliant blindside runner and is ranked by former team-mates and opponents alike […] as the best first five eighths they have played with and against.”
+“Beautifully built with a fine fend and elusive sidestep he was a brilliant blindside runner and is ranked by former team-mates and opponents alike […] as the best first five eighths they have played with and against.”

 The discs donated by Trevor’s family arrived at the archive last year in a rather mouldy condition (not surprising considering they were almost 80-years-old).